-Thus, the addition of microstates raises the dimension of the minimum state space introduced by the stochastic adjustment model structure from roughly 2 J to roughly $J K + J K^2$, where J is the maximum number of periods of nonadjustment and K is the number of microstates.
-However, this is only an approximation because the maximum number of periods can differ across microstates: J{kh} is the endpoint suitable for firms currently in microstate k that last adjusted in historical microstate k.
+Thus, the addition of microstates raises the dimension of the minimum state space from roughly 2 J to roughly $J K + J K^2$, where J is the maximum number of periods of nonadjustment and K is the number of microstates.
+However, this is only an approximation because the maximum number of periods can differ across microstates: J{kh} is the endpoint suitable for firms currently in microstate k that last adjusted in historical microstate h.